AdityaSinghMandrawal/Food-Connect/README.md

 <!-- <img src="img/coverimage.jpeg"> -->

-The **Food Waste Management System** is designed to collect excess or leftover food from donors such as hotels, restaurants, marriage halls, and individuals, and redistribute it efficiently to underprivileged and needy communities.
+**Food Connect** is designed to collect excess or leftover food from donors such as hotels, restaurants, marriage halls, and individuals, and redistribute it efficiently to underprivileged and needy communities.

 ## Tools and Technologies Used